 Sleep Disorders and Problems

 Many of us experience trouble sleeping at one time or another.
 Usually it’s due to stress, travel, illness, or other temporary interruptions to your normal routine.
 But if sleep problems are a regular occurrence and interfere with your daily life, you may be suffering from a sleep disorder.
 Sleep disorders cause more than just daytime sleepiness.
-They can take a serious toll on your mental and physical health, leading to memory problems, high blood pressure, weight gain, and impacting your immune system, heart health, energy levels, and mood.
+They can take a serious toll on your mental and physical health, leading to memory problems, weight gain, and impacting your energy, and mood.
 But you don’t have to live with a sleeping problem.
-There are many things you can do to help yourself get a good night’s sleep and improve your overall health.
+There are many things you can do to get a good night’s sleep and improve your health.

 What is a sleep disorder or sleep problem?